 How to Become a Texas Master Gardener

-If accepted into the Denton County Master Gardener program, you will be required to attend a minimum of 70 hours in specialized training that begins January 25, 2022, and ends April 26, 2022.
+If accepted into the Denton County Master Gardener program, you will be required to attend a minimum of 70 hours of specialized training that begins January 31, 2023, and ends May 2, 2023.
 Training classes are held each Tuesday from 9:00 AM to 4:00 PM.
-IClasses are taught by some of the best horticultural educators in Texas.
+Classes are taught by some of the best horticultural educators in Texas.
 Experienced, active Master Gardener mentors are paired with trainees to help guide them through a successful training and volunteer experience during their first year.

-Our training program offers instruction in Earth-Kind® garden management, Integrated Pest Management, soil management and water conservation, lawn care, ornamental trees and shrubs, plant nutrition, vegetable and fruit gardening, native perennial and annual flowers and much more.
-Preview the 2022 class schedule.
-Schedule changes may occur due to the weather, health concerns or instructor availability.
+Our training program offers instruction in Earth-Kind® garden management, Integrated Pest Management, soil management, and water conservation, lawn care, ornamental trees and shrubs, plant nutrition, vegetable and fruit gardening, native perennials, annual flowers, and much more.
+Preview the 2023 class schedule.
+Schedule changes may occur due to the weather, health concerns, or instructor availability.

 The tuition for training for the Class of 2023 is $275.00, which covers the training manual, class t-shirt, badge, soil test, instructor fees, graduation costs, and other training expenses.
 Tuition is due by January 3, 2023, but only after you receive a letter of acceptance.